JustinPaoletta/HTML-EMAIL-TEMPLATES/README.md

-# Check Out Two Free to Use Email Templates Built For Mac OS
+# Free to Use Email Templates Built For Mac OS

 View a Preview of each template in it's Folder